 Yesterday was an interesting day.
 I’m in New Orleans meeting some old friends for the weekend.
 The plan was for everyone to stay at the Omni Royal Crescent Hotel.
 We had a great rate, and it’s a convenient location.
-Omni has a loyalty program, but it’s not really something that interests me.
-Furthermore, they don’t have transfer partners which is odd.
+Omni has a loyalty program, but it’s not really something that interests me given their location footprint.
+Furthermore, they don’t have transfer partners.
 Anyway, I’m writing this post from the hotel next door, which is called Loft 523.
 Somehow, Omni messed up our reservation, then managed to redeem themselves over the course of a very strange day.

 Here’s the sequence of events that led to our group being moved to Loft 523:

 10:00 am CST: We’re on a layover in Houston when I get a call from a Louisiana area code.
 Upon answering, a member of the Omni staff asks me if they can slightly change our reservation.
 Essentially, they asked if we would be alright with two of our rooms being adjoining King Bedroom suites instead of completely separate standard Queen rooms.
 I confirmed twice that both people would have their own sleeping space and bathrooms.
 Of course this sounds like a win, so we agreed.

 11:30 am CST: Upon landing in New Orleans, another friend in our group had already made it to the Omni.
 He was told the same thing I was.
 We’d be upgraded to the adjoining King suites.
 No rooms were ready yet, so he left his bags and walked over to Bourbon Street to wait for us.

 12:30 pm CST: I arrive at the Omni.
 Our rooms still weren’t ready, but the staff offered to pre-check us in.
 They did that, authorized my card and said we’d get a call once the rooms were ready.
 No big deal.
 We took off to grab some lunch and check out the surrounding area.